nakulkapur111-pixel/Global-Freelancers-Analysis-and-Visualization-/README.md

 These were standardized into binary values:

-- 1 → Active
+- 1 = Active
-- 0 → Inactive
+- 0 = Inactive

 The column was then converted into a numeric datatype.

+### Why this was necessary

+A binary format simplifies filtering, aggregation, and visualization while eliminating ambiguity.

 ---

-## 2. Cleaning Gender
+## Cleaning the Gender Column

-The gender column contained inconsistent values such as:
+The gender column contained multiple representations including:

-- M
-- m
 - male
 - Male
 - MALE
-- F
+- m
-- f
+- female
 - Female
 - FEMALE
+- f

-All values were standardized into only two categories:
+These values were standardized into:

 - M
 - F

-This ensured consistency throughout the analysis.
+### Why this was necessary

+Consistent categorical values prevent duplicate groups from appearing during analysis.

 ---

-## 3. Handling Missing Years of Experience
+## Handling Missing Years of Experience

-Some freelancers had missing experience values.
+Some freelancers had missing values in the experience column.

-These missing values were replaced with the average years of experience of the dataset.
+These missing values were replaced with the average years of experience.

+### Why this was necessary

-This preserved the dataset while minimizing data loss.
+Replacing missing values preserved the dataset while maintaining reasonable estimates instead of removing observations.

 ---

-## 4. Handling Missing Age Values
+## Handling Missing Age Values

-Missing age values were replaced using the mean age of the dataset.
+Missing age values were replaced using the mean age of all freelancers.

+### Why this was necessary

-This allowed age-based analyses to remain complete.
+This ensured that age-based analyses remained complete without reducing the dataset size.

 ---

-## 5. Cleaning Client Satisfaction
+## Cleaning the Client Satisfaction Column

-The client satisfaction column contained numbers enclosed with extra characters.
+The client satisfaction values contained unnecessary characters and were stored as strings.

 Example: